scott437/mylist-docs/index.md

 ## Your List

 The **MyList** tab shows everything you've saved.
-You can view it as a grid or a list, search by title, and filter by media type or service.
+You can search by title and filter by media type or service.

 Tap any title to open its detail page, where you'll see:
 - Which service it's on and how it's available (subscription, free, ad-supported, rental, or purchase)